harish040506/Team-Debuggers/README.md

 ## 1. Introduction

-Career Compass is an **Agentic AI–based career readiness platform** that helps candidates understand *why* they get rejected during hiring processes and *what exactly* they need to improve to become competitive.
+SkillDeltaX is an **Agentic AI–based career readiness platform** that helps candidates understand *why* they get rejected during hiring processes and *what exactly* they need to improve to become competitive.

-Unlike existing career platforms that provide isolated resume scores, aptitude tests, or generic recommendations, Career Compass focuses on **comparative career diagnosis**.
+Unlike existing career platforms that provide isolated resume scores, aptitude tests, or generic recommendations, SkillDeltaX focuses on **comparative career diagnosis**.
 It evaluates a candidate **relative to profiles that actually get selected**, uncovering hidden gaps that are otherwise invisible.

 The system is designed to act as a **career co-pilot**, continuously analyzing the user’s profile, reasoning over skill and market expectations, planning improvement steps, and delivering actionable guidance.